sara-nl/griddocs/source/Pages/Advanced/storage_clients/webdav.rst

 Uploading
 ---------

-To copy a file from your local machine to dCache
+To copy a file from your local machine to dCache:

 .. code-block:: bash